Master Cleanse Probiotics

 Scientists call this material “prebiotics” as it is a prerequisite for the probiotics.
 In addition to fueling growth for the probiotics, some prebiotics can also add fiber.

 After additional research, I found a line of probiotics that meets all the above requirements.
-I believe they are so important that I have them on sale in the Web Store.
+I believe they are so important that my wife and I take them every day.